 There are several reasons why authors love to write short stories.
 Sometimes they view it as an outlet for their creative writing itch.
 Others prefer it because it takes less time to write a short story as opposed to a novel.
-There is also the idea of using short stories as practice for those who wish to write their own novel in the future.
+There is also the idea of using short stories as practice for those who wish to write their own essay or novel in the future.
 Occasionally, writers will become blocked during the course of their short story endeavor.
 If this is happening to you, there are a few tips you can use to get your creative juices flowing and turn your short story into something of value.

 Brainstorm an Idea

 Before you even begin the writing process, you need to brainstorm the main idea.
 Ideas can be found almost anywhere if you look close enough.
 Observe the world around you or pull from your personal experiences for characters and the overall plot.
 Once you have an idea, you can start writing because as many authors will tell you, finding a good idea is the most difficult part of creating any piece of literature.

 After you have idea in place, you can form an outline.
 Since you are writing a short story, the outline does not need to be large.
 Simply jot down several points that will give your story a general direction and of course, do not forget about your characters.
 Think about your characters’ personalities and how they will influence the story line.
 Remember, the plot, conflict, and resolution are the three main aspects of any story.